Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

 \subsection{Classification and Objective Function}

-\textbf{Negative pair filter loss under fully-supervised.} Following \cite{xu2020cross,xia2022cross}, we decompose the supervised audio-visual event localization task into two subtasks: First one predicts whether the segment contains audio-visual events, i.e., whether the segment belongs to the background category, according to event-relevant score $ \boldsymbol{O}_t\in \mathbb{R}^T $.
-Then, the other predicts the category of events according to event-category label $ \boldsymbol{O}_c\in \mathbb{R}^{C-1} $.
-Specifically, the $\boldsymbol{O}_t$ and $\boldsymbol{O}_c$ can be calculated as:
+\textbf{Negative pair filter loss under fully-supervised.} Following \cite{xu2020cross,xia2022cross}, we decompose the supervised AVE localization task into two subtasks.
+First, one predicts whether the segment contains AVEs, i.e., whether the segment belongs to the background category, according to the event-relevant score $ \boldsymbol{o}_t\in \mathbb{R}^{T} $.
+Then, the other predicts the category of events according to event-category label $ \boldsymbol{o}_c\in \mathbb{R}^{C-1} $.
+Specifically, $\boldsymbol{o}_t$ and $\boldsymbol{o}_c$ can be calculated as: